aaronbloomfield/ics/hws/hw-buffer.md

 For this assignment, we need to turn that defense off.

 We are going to run it differently.
 Try: `setarch $(uname -m) -L -R ./stack_addr`.
 The `-R` option tells it to turn off ASLR for the program being run.
-The `-L` flag tells it to use an older memory model that is more appropriate for our first buffer overflow.
+The `-L` flag tells it to use an older memory model that is more appropriate for our first buffer overflow exploit.
 You can execute this command many times, and you will get the exact same stack address each time.

 However, it's annoying to do that each time, so we can just do it once: `setarch $(uname -m) -L -R /bin/bash`.
 This runs bash -- the shell -- and any commands run in that shell will not have ASLR turned on.
 You can now run `./stack_addr` many times, and get the same address each time.